 Can I Get Checked for Endometrial Cancer Before I Have Symptoms?

 There are no screening tests for endometrial cancer that are recommended for women who are at average risk for the cancer.
-Having a yearly pelvic exam and any other exams and tests suggested by your doctor are good ways to check your overall reproductive health.
+Fortunately, most women with endometrial cancer will see their health care provider about abnormal vaginal bleeding and be diagnosed with early-stage disease which is very treatable.
+Yearly pelvic exams and any other exams and tests suggested by your doctor are good ways to check your overall reproductive health.
 However, they are not very helpful at finding endometrial cancer early.

 Who may need screening